 PURPOSE

 A. Background.
 On June 19, 2012, the Napa County Board of Supervisors (“Board of Supervisors”) adopted Resolution #2012-81 (the “Resolution”) forming the Napa County Arts and Culture Advisory Committee (“the Advisory Committee”).
 The Resolution provided for formation of the Advisory Committee for the purpose of conducting a capacity building grant program and making recommendations to the Director of Housing and Intergovernmental Affairs regarding grant awards to be made to non-profit art and cultural organizations in Napa County.
 Seventy-five percent (75%) of the Arts and Culture portion of the Special Projects Fund will be utilized to fund these grants.
-On March 3, 2015, the Board of Supervisors voted to assign an additional responsibility to the Advisory Committee to conduct a Request for Proposals (“RFP”), application and screening process and make funding recommendations for awarding grants to Napa County arts and culture organizations for visitor management activities and projects.
+On March 3, 2015, the Board of Supervisors voted to assign an additional responsibility to the Advisory Committee to conduct a Request for Proposals (“RFP”), application and screening process and make funding recommendations for awarding grants to Napa County arts and culture organizations.
+On January 23, 2018, the Board voted to replace the previous grant categories with two main categories: Main Category 1 – Tourism Generating Arts and Culture Organizations, and; Main Category 2 – General Arts and Culture Organization.
+The Board required that at least half of all arts grant awards in a fiscal year be directed to funding tourism-generating organizations applying in Main Category 1.

 B. Purpose.
-The purpose of the Advisory Committee is to conduct and oversee a capacity building grant program and Visitor Management grant program and make recommendations to the Director of Housing and Intergovernmental Affairs regarding grant awards to be made to non-profit art and cultural organizations in Napa County.
+The purpose of the Advisory Committee is to conduct and oversee a grant program and make recommendations to the Director of Housing and Intergovernmental Affairs regarding grant awards to be made to non-profit art and cultural organizations in Napa County.
 The Advisory Committee shall develop: grant eligibility criteria, an application process, application forms, and appropriately advertise and call for grant proposals, hold grant training workshops as needed, develop scoring criteria and guidelines for evaluating grant applications and make recommendations to the Director of Housing and Intergovernmental Affairs regarding grant awards to non-profit art and cultural organizations in Napa County on an annual or as needed basis.

 ARTICLE II